 Use this as a guide: For (target market) who (have the following problem), (brand) is the (frame of reference) that provides (benefit/point of difference) because only (brand name) can (reason to believe).
 Put this key concept into your brand communication framework.

 Brand Voice (a.k.a. brand personality traits)

 If your brand were personified, how would you describe that individual?
 The tone of marketing and branded writing will pull from these attributes, so make them unique and distinguishable.
 And, like anyone you want to spend time with, describe a well-rounded person.
 You wouldn’t want Unique, Quarky, Out-Spoken, and Eclectic to describe your brand voice because you’ve just described someone that no customer could relate with.
 You’ll notice that Firefox chose six personality traits.
 I’d venture to say that six is a lot, and might make it difficult to define a focused writing style.
-Also note that they included the word “human.”
-This is a smart move for Firefox, because their primary product is a web browser, which might make the audience think of a robot.
+Also, note that they included the word “human.”

 A Brand Platform for All

 Remember to include diverse groups of people as you develop your brand platform.
+It's designed to serve as a brand communication framework.
 During brainstorming, allow people to express themselves in long or short form.
 Then, use the plentiful words and ideas to draft a concise set of ideas.
 This is, in essence, the foundation of all your marketing messages but should not be used in lieu of creative campaign headlines.
 Writers should be able to pull language from anywhere in the brand platform to stay on-brand.
 But, for your marketing team, it’s only a starting point for campaign brainstorming.
 Don’t confuse writing your next ad phrase with developing a meaningful brand platform.